 Understanding the 5% Threshold and Risk Trigger

 One of the most critical thresholds in the Directive is the 5% pay gap within a category of workers.
+If a gap of 5% or more is identified, it must be assessed, explained, or corrected.

 However, not all gaps automatically indicate non-compliance.
+The key question becomes:

 Can the gap be justified using objective, gender-neutral factors?